hmc-cs-mdrissi/distributed_tensorflow_weirdness/README.md

 The log files are also included in the repository.
 To generate logs just run `python ps_train.py` or `python sync_train.py`.
 They use subprocess to create a small cluster that you can run locally.

 The only libraries needed are tensorflow and portpicker. `pip install tensorflow portpicker` should be sufficient.
+Python 3.9 was used to produce this although 3.7/3.8 probably work.